Secure MQTT Broker hosting on AWS

 Configuring AWS Firewall

 The AWS firewall can be configured using the Network & Security → Security Group option inside the AWS Console.
 Then You have to enable inbound connection to only 4 ports, Apache — 80, Web socket — 8443, TLS TCP — 8883 & SSH — 22.
 However If you are planning to connect devices only from your internal network, you can use the option of My IP for the Source to make sure AWS restricts all the other IPs from sending data to this particular port making it more secure.

-We do have a basic mobile application which can be used to send and receive MQTT Messages to and from the different devices.
-We are yet to host them on the App Store and play store.
-But we can send you the same.
+We do have a basic mobile application which can be used to send and receive MQTT messages to and from the different devices.
+We have hosted them on the play store.

 Finally The MQTT Broker is available for more devices at a very affordable price.

 However, If you are looking to connect millions of devices, we do a have highly scalable distributed micro services based IOT Platform which is being integrated into powerful data visualization.
 Hence The Platform can be extended and customised based on the vertical and its objectives.

 Similarly Enable your devices for a powerful M2M communication by setting up a FREE private cloud based secure MQTT Broker.
 We would be happy to hear your success stories on the setup process.